S.D. Gov. Kristi Noem says she nailed the pandemic response. Fauci: The numbers ‘don’t lie.’

 “Right now, as we are going down and plateauing, is not the time to declare victory,” Fauci told anchor Margaret Brennan.

-“Sometimes you think things are going well, and just take a look at the numbers,” Fauci added.
+“Sometimes, you think things are going well, and just take a look at the numbers,” Fauci added.
 “They don’t lie.”

 South Dakota ranks second nationally for the most coronavirus cases reported per capita, eighth for total deaths per capita and ninth for peak hospitalized count per capita, according to data gathered and analyzed by The Washington Post.